pablosecuen/react-challengue/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using `npm install` in both the backend and frontend directories.
 3. Download the `.env` in this repository. (thought it was better to include them stead of ignoring the in the git ignore file for supervition purposes)
-4. Start the backend server using `npm start` or `npm run dev`.
+4. Start the backend server using `npm start` .
-5. Start the frontend development server using `npm run dev` or `npm start`.
+5. Start the frontend development server using `npm run dev` .
 6. Access the application in your browser at the specified URL.

 ---